-Study suggests repeat testing common among medicare beneficiariesNovember 19th, 2012 in Health
+Study suggests repeat testing common among medicare beneficiariesNovember 19, 2012 in Medicine & Health / Health

 A study suggests that diagnostic tests are frequently repeated among Medicare beneficiaries, according to a report published Online First by Archives of Internal Medicine.

 Repeat examinations are a "major determinant" of a physician's capacity to care for new patients and of the ability to contain health care costs, the authors write in the study background.